-- Prioritize and negotiate - Not all work are equally urgent.
-It only seem so when we are stressed.
-Take a step back, make a list of all the work you have to do and prioritize them based on EXTERNAL deadlines and what is critical to the business.
-If you do this, you will realize that perhaps only 50% must be done this week and the other half can be pushed.
-For those that you decide to push, communicate or negotiate your decision to affected parties including your boss.
-The stress is only reduced when the new priorities you propose is agreed by all stakeholders.
+Tip 1: Prioritize and negotiate – Not all work is equally urgent.
+It only seems so when we are stressed.
+Take a step back, make a list of all the work you have to do, and prioritize them based on external deadlines and what is critical to your line of business.
+If you do this, you might realize that perhaps only 50% must be done this week, and the other half can be pushed.

-- Practice saying no tactfully to additional work - Many of us want to be liked at work.
-So even when we are stressed and a senior person asks us to do one more thing, we tend to say yes.
-STOP doing this!
-When you are already overstretched, saying yes to one more thing will lower the quality of your work and will aggravate your stress.
-You can learn how to say no at work gracefully – something like ” I would love to help with this.
-Right now, I am under a tight deadline to do x,y,z, can I help you with this in two weeks?” or ”I would love to help with this.
+Tip 2: Practice tactfully saying no tactfully to additional work – Many of us want to be liked at work.
+So, even when we are stressed and a senior person asks us to do one more thing, we tend to say yes.
+Stop doing this!
+When you are already overstretched, saying yes to one more thing will lower the quality of your work, and will aggravate your level of stress.
+You can learn how to say no at work gracefully – something like, ” I would love to help with this.
+Right now, I am under a tight deadline to do x, y, z.
+Can I help you with this in two weeks?” or “I would love to help with this.
 If this is critical, is there something else on my plate I can push out?
-I want to make sure I provide you the highest quality of work.”
+I want to make sure I provide you with the highest quality of work.”

-- Communicate and let go of what your cannot control - Often times, stress occurs when we worry about the results of the work that is outside our control.
-In this case, realize that you CANNOT control the outcome completely and it’s okay.
-Instead what you can do is communicate what you observed and the risk it has on the outcome to relevant parties – your boss or other stakeholders.
-The key is NOT to point fingers but inform relevant people that you see this risk and here is what you are doing to mitigate it and here is what they may need to do to help you mitigate.
+Tip 3: Communicate, and let go of what you cannot control – Often times, stress occurs when we worry about the results that are outside of our control.
+In this case, realize that you cannot control the outcome completely, and that’s okay.
+Instead, what you can do is communicate what you observed, and the risk it has on the outcome, to the relevant parties – your boss or other stakeholders.
+The key is not to point fingers, but to inform the relevant people that you see this risk, tell them what you are doing to mitigate it, and what they may need to do to help you mitigate it.
 Beyond that, you have to let go and let the chips fall where they may.

-- Get help and advice – If you have trouble with the first 3 tips above, find someone to help.
-It could be your boss if you have a good relationship and feel comfortable asking for advice.
-It could be a mentor at work or outside of work – anyone who can give you sound, objective advice and have your interest at heart.
+Tip 4: Get help and advice – If you have trouble with the first 3 tips above, find someone who can help.
+It could be your boss if you two have a good relationship and you feel comfortable asking for advice.
+It could be a mentor at work or outside of work – anyone who can give you sound objective advice, and has your best interests at heart.

-- Time-box your work - Work will never end if we let it until we die.
-Don’t make work your only priority in life.
-Set boundaries and have non-work priorities as well.
-When you do, you will then find ways to get the work done in the time box allocated more or less.
-People are also more likely to respect your boundaries if you respect it yourself.
+Tip 5: Time-box your work – Work will never end if we let it control us until we die; don’t make work your only priority in life: Set time boundaries, and have non-work priorities as well.
+People are more likely to respect your boundaries if you respect them yourself.
+When you set your own boundaries and respect them, you will find ways to get the work done in the allocated time box – more or less.

-At the end of the day, the key to reducing stress is to be proactive and try these tips to address stress head on.
-It may not feel comfortable at first, but stress is NOT comfortable either.
-We sometimes just deal with it thinking we have no choice.
-Stress will happen at work.
-There is no way to prevent it completely.
-If you address it early, however, you will have a better chance at being productive, happy, and on top of your game.
-Good luck at your work!
+At the end of the day, the key to reducing stress is to proactively try these tips to address stress head on.
+It may not feel comfortable at first, but stress is not comfortable either.
+Stress will happen at work; there is no way to prevent it completely.
+We sometimes just deal with it, thinking we have no choice.
+However, I wrote this article to prove that you don’t have to be ruled by stress.
+If you address it early, you will be more productive, happy, and on top of your game.
+Good luck at your job!